finom/docs.vovk.dev/docs/api.md

 ### `initVovk`

-Generates standard Next.js App Route handlers.
-Accepts the following options:
+Creates the standard Next.js App Route handlers used by the main [Optional Catch-all Segment](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes#optional-catch-all-segments).
+The function accepts the following options:

 - `controllers: Record<string, Function>` - the list of Controllers
 - `workers?: Record<string, Function>` - the list of Worker Services